tom-draper/api-analytics/README.md

 Data collected is only ever used to populate your analytics dashboard, and never shared with a third-party.
 All stored data is pseudo-anonymous, with the API key the only link between you and your logged request data.
 Should you lose your API key, you will have no method to access your API analytics.

-View our full <a href="https://www.apianalytics.dev/privacy-policy">privacy policy</a> and <a href="https://www.apianalytics.dev/frequently-asked-questions">frequently asked questions</a> on our website.
+View our full <a href="https://www.apianalytics.dev/privacy-policy">privacy policy</a> and <a href="https://www.apianalytics.dev/faq">frequently asked questions</a> on our website.

 ### Data Deletion

 At any time, you can delete all stored data associated with your API key by going to [apianalytics.dev/delete](https://apianalytics.dev/delete) and entering your API key.

-API keys and their associated logged request data are scheduled to be deleted after 6 months of inactivity.
+API keys and their associated logged request data are scheduled to be deleted after 6 months of inactivity, or 3 months have elapsed without logging a request.

 ## Monitoring